A hole spin resilient to dipole-induced thermal effects: Random-Field Dipole Bath

-In Fig.~\ref{fig3}c, we compare the calculated temperature dependence of the Larmor-frequency shift to the experimental data reproduced from Fig.~\ref{fig1}d using the following correspondence between magnetic field angles and diamond symbols.
-To compensate for the slight discrepancy between the simulated and measured dependence of $\beta_\parallel(T_4)$ on $\theta$, the numerical data sets (solid lines) are calculated for magnetic field angles slightly shifted with respect to the experimental ones, as indicated by the open colored circles in Fig.~\ref{fig2}c.
-These shifts are chosen so that the calculated $\beta_\parallel(T_4)$ matches the experimental data, thereby ensuring a more relevant comparison.
-We then adjust the dipole moment, $|\vec{p}|$, and the number of dipoles, $N$, in order to reproduce the experimental data\footnote{Note that for a given electric field, the activation temperature $T_0$ depends solely on $|\vec{p}|$.
+In Fig.~\ref{fig3}c, we compare the calculated temperature dependence of the Larmor-frequency shift to the experimental data reproduced from Fig.~\ref{fig1}d.
+We adjust the dipole moment, $|\vec{p}|$, and the number of dipoles, $N$, in order to reproduce the experimental data\footnote{Note that for a given electric field, the activation temperature $T_0$ depends solely on $|\vec{p}|$.
 We therefore first tune this parameter to achieve $T_0 \approx 70$~mK, and subsequently adjust the number of dipoles $N$ to match the experimental amplitude of $\delta f_L$.}.
-An overall good agreement is obtained for $|\vec{p}| = 2.2~e\cdot$pm and a dipole density $\rho = 7.69 \times 10^{17}$~cm$^{-3}$ (corresponding to a areal density $\sigma \sim 4.6 \times 10^{11} \,\sf cm^{-2}$, or to $N=100$ dipoles randomly distributed within the 6-nm-thick oxide embedding the Si channel), as shown by solid lines in Fig.~\ref{fig3}c.
+An overall good agreement is obtained for $|\vec{p}| = 0.6~e\cdot$pm and a dipole density $\rho = 3.54 \times 10^{18}$~cm$^{-3}$ (corresponding to a areal density $\sigma \sim 2.12 \times 10^{12} \,\sf cm^{-2}$, or to $N=460$ dipoles randomly distributed within the 6-nm-thick oxide embedding the Si channel), as shown by solid lines in Fig.~\ref{fig3}c.
+We attribute the observed quantitative differences to discrepancies between the electrical susceptibilities in experiment and simulation (see Fig. 2c and Appendix D).